JohannesFleischer/senior-movie-selector/README.md

 ## Setup

 1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster` or replace the folders with symlinks.
 2. create db entries for all films with the db_client

-> Do not enter the whole path for the files.
-The filename is all you need.

 3. profit

 ## Usage